sranam/Ready-Made-Basic-HTML-Template/assets/doc/css.md

 ## responsive.css

-We used an individual file to make the site responsive for several devices.
+We used an individual file responsive.css to make the site responsive for several devices.
 You can make your customized responsive as you needed.
 The responsive-breakpoints.txt file (within assets directory) will help you in this regard.